THEME PARK ITINERARIES

 Look for discount tickets at Undercover Tourist or book directly through universalorlando.com

-2025 Tickets come in several varieties:
+2026 Tickets come in several varieties:

 Single tickets – 1 park, 1 day, or 1 day with access to Universal Studios and Islands of Adventure

-Annual Passes – Universal has multiple tiers of annual passes and has better options for out-of-state guests that make annual passes more afordable than Disney World annual passes.
+Annual Passes – Universal has multiple tiers of annual passes and has better options for out-of-state guests that make annual passes more affordable than Disney World annual passes.
 Check out the options and decide if an annual pass may be right for your family.
 You can also choose to upgrade any ticket to an annual pass at the end of your trip if you decide you want to come back!
-Annual passholders do get access to buy Epic Universe tickets, but Epic Universe is not included in APs in 2025.
+Annual passholders do get access to buy Epic Universe tickets, but Epic Universe is not included in APs in 2026.

 If you are a Harry Potter fan, I recommend buying a Park-to-Park ticket so you can ride the Hogwarts Express.
 This is the train that goes between the Harry Potter section at Universal (Diagon Alley/London) and the Harry Potter section at Islands of Adventure (Hogwarts and Hogsmeade).